 Overlooking the New York Harbor, Brooklyn Crab brings the crab shack vibe to the city.
-Offering entrees made from fresh sustainable seafood, it’s almost like being at the beach.
+Serving entrees made from fresh sustainable seafood, it’s almost like being at the beach.

-While crab’s the focus, there are plenty of other options including shrimp and mussels.
-Fried Gulf shrimp and fish & chips elevate the kids’ menu for the same old chicken nuggets.
+While the crab is the focus, there are plenty of other options including shrimp and mussels.
+Fried Gulf shrimp and fish & chips elevate the kids menu from the same old chicken nuggets.

 In warmer months, the outdoor beer garden also known as Reed Park has mini golf and corn hole to go along with all that delicious seafood and craft beer.

-This South Oajr Skioe beer garden in a former gas station boasts 13,000 square feet of indoor/outdoor space.
+This South Park Slope beer garden in a former gas station boasts 13,000-square-feet of indoor/outdoor space.
 A seasonal menu offers items ranging from tater tots to mushroom risotto balls.
 But, the main attraction for parents remains the 60 beers on tap and specialty cocktails.

-A daytime place for families, there’s a strict 21 and older rule enacted at 7pm.
-In pre-COVID days, kids could run free playing bocce or cornhole.
-For now, the indoor/outdoor WiFi and abundant TVs help with entertainment.
+A daytime place for families, there’s a strict 21 and older rule enforced at 7pm.
+In pre-COVID days, kids could run free playing bocce or corn hole.
+For now, the indoor/outdoor WiFi and abundant number of TVs help with entertainment.

 Date Night Splurge in New York

-Among the best restaurants in NYC, there are plenty suitable for a special occasion date night.
+Some of the best NYC restaurants are ideal for a special occasion date night.
 If you manage to squeeze in a little time for a kid-free dinner, here are some delicious options.

 Chef Eric Ripert’s elegant French restaurant features refined seafood in a luxe atmosphere.
 Le Bernardin earned three Michelin stars in 2005 and has a list of accolades far too long to list.
 Menu favorites include octopus and scallops.